Falmouth-Games-Academy/comp150-agile/README.md

 **How can stakeholder involvment affect the productivity of an agile team?**

+##Proposal
+In the world of software development, the agile methodology has almost become a standard process that is used.
+Scrum is the most commonly used proccess within Agile, which focusses on delivering functioning software regularly as opposed to just one deliverable when a complete model has been made.

 [1] [Exploring Agile] (http://dl.acm.org.ezproxy.falmouth.ac.uk/citation.cfm?id=1370144&CFID=859698093&CFTOKEN=30722139) > What is Agile?

 [2] [Scrum and Agile Methods in Software Engineering Courses] (http://dl.acm.org.ezproxy.falmouth.ac.uk/citation.cfm?id=2844664&CFID=859698093&CFTOKEN=30722139) > What is Agile?